rjrodger/eraro/README.md

 ```

 The _package_ option is normally the name of your library.
 That is, the value
-the _name_ property in _package.json_.
+of the _name_ property in _package.json_.
 The generated Error object will
 have two properties to define the package: _package_, a string that is
 the name of the package, and also a boolean, the name of the package itself.
 This lets you check for the type of error easily: